hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 The default is `NONE`, which disables NAT functionality.

 !!!tip
-    `UPNP` works well with a typical home or small office environment where a wireless router or modem provides NAT isolation.
-This should provide automatic detection and port-forwarding.
-UPnP support is often disabled by default in networking equipment firmware, however, any may need to be explicitly enabled.
+    UPnP support is often disabled by default in networking firmware.
+If disabled by default, explicitly enable UPnP support.

 !!!notes
-    * Option `UPNP` may introduce delays during node startup, especially on networks where no UPnP gateway device can be found.
+    * Option `UPNP` might introduce delays during node startup, especially on networks where no UPnP gateway device can be found.
-    * `--nat-method` cannot be used on a Docker image.
+    * `--nat-method` cannot be used with the [Besu Docker image](../../HowTo/Get-Started/Run-Docker-Image.md).

 ### network